20 Smile classification models reference

 ]

-This shows nicely that different model types have different capabilities to seperate and therefore classify data.
+This shows nicely that different model types have different capabilities to separate and therefore classify data.